Skip to article frontmatterSkip to article content

 }

-4Proof of ck=f[x0,x1,,xk]c_k = f[x_0,x_1,\ldots,x_k]
+6.7.4Proof of ck=f[x0,x1,,xk]c_k = f[x_0,x_1,\ldots,x_k]

 The polynomial interpolating the data at {x0,x1,,xk}\{ x_0,x_1,\ldots,x_k \} is

-pk(x)=c0+c1(xx0)+c2(xx0)(xx1)+ck(xx0)(xxk1)p_k(x) = c_0 + c_1 (x-x_0) + c_2 (x-x_0)(x-x_1) + \ldots c_k (x-x_0)\ldots(x-x_{k-1})
+pk(x)=c0+c1(xx0)+c2(xx0)(xx1)++ck(xx0)(xxk1)\begin{align} p_k(x) &= \quad c_0 \\ & \quad + c_1 (x-x_0) \\ & \quad + c_2 (x-x_0)(x-x_1) \\ & \quad + \ldots \\ & \quad + c_k (x-x_0)\ldots(x-x_{k-1}) \end{align}

-Note that ckc_k depends on x0,x1,,xkx_0,x_1,\ldots,x_k so we indicate this dependence symbolically as
+Note that ckc_k depends on {x0,x1,,xk}\{x_0,x_1,\ldots,x_k\} so we indicate this dependence symbolically as

 ck=f[x0,x1,,xk]c_k = f[x_0,x_1,\ldots,x_k]

 We will show that this symbol satisfies the recursion relation for divided differences.
-Note that ckc_k is the coefficient of xkx^k in the polynomial pk(x)p_k(x).
+Note that

 Let us also write the Lagrange polynomial interpolating the same data as above.
 Define

-ψk(x)=(xx0)(xx1)(xxk)\psi_k(x) = (x-x_0)(x-x_1) \ldots (x-x_k)
+ψk(x)=m=0k(xxm)=(xx0)(xx1)(xxk)\psi_k(x) = \prod_{m=0}^k (x - x_m) = (x-x_0)(x-x_1) \ldots (x-x_k)

 so that

-ψk(xi)=(xix0)(xixi1)(xixi+1)(xixk)\psi_k'(x_i) = (x_i-x_0) \ldots (x_i - x_{i-1})(x_i-x_{i+1}) \ldots (x_i-x_k)
+ψk(xi)=m=0,mik(xixm)=(xix0)(xixi1)(xixi+1)(xixk)\psi_k'(x_i) = \prod_{m=0,m \ne i}^k (x_i - x_m) = (x_i-x_0) \ldots (x_i - x_{i-1})(x_i-x_{i+1}) \ldots (x_i-x_k)

 Then the Lagrange form can be written as